Shinstealer/servelet-project/README.md

 # showoff.com
-The project used by Eclipse MVC patterns
+The project of shopping site used by Eclipse MVC patterns